Russia’s Missing Peacemakers

 The real sum, however, has turned out to be considerably larger: $4.5 billion or more annually, according to official Kremlin projections.
 Compounding these costs are elaborate construction projects designed to link the peninsula ever more closely to the Russian Federation, chief among them a $4 billion bridge across the Kerch Strait that was approved by the Russian State Duma this July.

 These figures would be daunting enough if Crimea were a well-functioning territory.
 But it is not.
 Economically, the region lags far behind the rest of Russia, to say nothing of the rest of the world.
 Crimea, which experienced comparative prosperity as one of Ukraine’s regions, has seen a near-total reversal of fortune under Russian rule.
-Today, it is conspicuously absent from reputable professional rankings of investment attractiveness among Russia’s hit a whopping 42.5 percent, second only to crisis-stricken Venezuela on a global scale.
+Today, it is conspicuously absent from reputable professional rankings of investment attractiveness among Russia’s various territories.
+And last year, inflation hit a whopping 42.5 percent, second only to crisis-stricken Venezuela on a global scale.
 International banks have left the region.
 So, too, have shipments of supplies from Ukraine.